 Recognizing this, the Port Authority announced plans to build another, more modern terminal surrounding the historic Flight Center.
-That plan was met with fierce opposition from many, including noted architect Philip Johnson, who said such construction would "make the building invisible."
+However, that plan was met with fierce opposition from many, including noted architect Philip Johnson, who said such construction would "make the building invisible."

-Despite the opposition, the new terminal was built, cutting the Flight Center off completely from the airport tarmac.
-The original gate wings, the oldest of which had also been Landmarked both inside and out, were demolished completely.
+Despite the opposition, the new terminal was built, cutting the Flight Center off entirely from the airport tarmac.
+The original gate wings, the oldest of which had also been Landmarked both inside and out, were demolished.

 The present Terminal 5 at JFK was opened in October 2008 and is the home base of JetBlue Airways.
 When the new building opened, the Flight Center remained closed to the public and unused.

 Over 450 construction workers were on-site every weekday for three years to get the job done.
-Two new six-story hotel wings were added to either side of the terminal building.
-One wing is named for Howard Hughes and features a rooftop swimming pool, bar, and observation deck overlooking one of JFK's busiest runways.
+As a result, two new six-story hotel wings were added to either side of the terminal building.
+One branch is named for Howard Hughes and features a rooftop swimming pool, bar, and observation deck overlooking one of JFK's busiest runways.
 The other wing is named for Saarinen.

-Workers also dug under the Flight Center to construct a 50,000 square foot meeting and events space.
+Workers dug under the Flight Center to construct a 50,000-square-foot meeting and events space.
 A large hotel gym was built belowground as well.
 The arrivals wing of the building was naturally converted to the hotel check-in desk, while the departures wing is now a food hall.

-Because the hotel caters to travelers with long layovers at JFK, rooms are available to rent for just the day or even only a few hours.
-The hotel is accessible from any JFK Terminal via the AirTrain system.
+Because the hotel caters to travelers with long layovers at JFK, rooms are available for rent for the day or even a few hours.
+In addition, the hotel is accessible from any JFK Terminal via the AirTrain system.

 The similarity of the building to the grand railroad terminals of old has certainly not been lost on many professional observers.
-The City Landmark designation report notes how "The grandeur of older railroad terminals is recalled in the TWA Flight Center with the procession through a series of spaces that is reminiscent of the movement through passageways and large ticketing and waiting rooms."
+For example, the City Landmark designation report notes, "The grandeur of older railroad terminals is recalled in the TWA Flight Center with the procession through a series of spaces that is reminiscent of the movement through passageways and large ticketing and waiting rooms."

 This similarity was likely no accident.
-Saarinen's wife Aline has pointed out her husband's familiarity with the famous Helsinki Railroad Station and has quoted him as wanting to design terminals "as great and appropriate" as that masterpiece for his mid-century high flying clients.
+Saarinen's wife, Aline, has pointed out her husband's familiarity with the famous Helsinki Railroad Station.
+Moreover, she quoted him wanting to design terminals "as great and appropriate" as that masterpiece for his mid-century high-flying clients.

-Yet, it is one man cited in the designation report, Ken Macrorie, who identifies an even more poignant connection between the Flight Center and its railroad counterparts: "that 1962 may be remembered as the year New York City lost Pennsylvania Station and gained the TWA terminal."
+Yet, one man cited in the designation report, Ken Macrorie, identifies an even more poignant connection between the Flight Center and its railroad counterparts: "that 1962 may be remembered as the year New York City lost Pennsylvania Station and gained the TWA terminal."

-It was the demolition of Penn Station that lead to the creation of the New York City Landmarks Commission and helped jump-start the modern historic preservation movement.
-These were very same organizations that helped protect the Flight Center, even as it fell behind the times.
-It is comforting then to recognize that thanks to such efforts in the decades that followed its construction, this iconic American treasure is poised to meet a quite different fate, and will be admired and enjoyed by many for decades more to come.
+The demolition of Penn Station led to the creation of the New York City Landmarks Commission and helped jump-start the modern historic preservation movement.
+These were the very same organizations that helped protect the Flight Center, even as it fell behind the times.
+It is comforting then to recognize that thanks to such efforts in the decades that followed its construction, this iconic American treasure is poised to meet a pretty different fate and will be admired and enjoyed by many for decades more to come.